chrisale/ECForecastGrabber/README.md

 wGet is also required.

 * Clone the repository or move the binary release directory into a suitable location to be activated on your computer or web server.
 Somewhere outside the public web directory is best.
 	- IMPORTANT: If you clone the repository note that the repository may be under active development.
-Usually there are only minor changes and don't cause issues but the release binbaries are stable.
+Usually there are only minor changes and don't cause issues but the release binaries are stable.

 * Ensure forecastgrabber.sh has +x permissions so that it can be run as a script by cron.